gran4/RTSGameV2/README.md

 Game data (resources, science unlocks, bonuses) is summarized at the bottom of the HUD, while alerts and informational popups appear near the minimap area.

+### Video walkthrough

+Want to see the loop in action before diving in?
+Watch a full gameplay walkthrough: https://youtu.be/TdQgsZO4Dkc

 ### Gameplay loop & progression

 1. **Gather → Build → Operate** – people are your universal workers.
 March them onto tree, stone, or berry sprites to harvest; park them on top of a ghosted building footprint to help construct; then send them *into* finished structures to activate their production bonuses (`Buildings.BaseBuilding.add/remove` manage occupancy).